History of the Pittsburgh Pirates: Decline in 1980s and end of Galbreath ownership

 Despite their on-field success, the Pirates struggled to draw fans in the late 1970s, as the steel crisis devastated Pittsburgh's economy and led to a regional population drain.
 At the same time, payroll costs were rising due to free agency.
 In 1979, the Pirates had the highest payroll in baseball ($4.2 million) but only drew 1.43 million fans, ranking 18th out of MLB's 26 teams.
 Attendance continued to decline in the early 1980s as Pittsburgh's economic woes continued and the Pirates slipped down the standings.
 Claiming massive losses, Galbreath said he was ready to move on from the Pirates after three decades and was looking to sell.

-Edward J. Lewis of Oxford Development and Edward J. DeBartolo, Sr. made a serious offer to purchase the team in early 1981.
+Edward J. Lewis of Oxford Development made a serious offer to purchase the team in early 1981, as did shopping mall tycoon and Youngstown, Ohio native Edward J. DeBartolo, Sr., who had purchased the Pittsburgh Penguins from bankruptcy in 1977.
 Both the cities of New Orleans, Louisiana and Tampa, Florida put packages together to attempt to lure the team out of Pittsburgh, and the team's future in the city it had called home for more than 100 years seemed seriously in doubt.

 The 1985 season was one of the lowest points in team history.
 Amidst rumors that the team would relocate, the Pirates lost 104 games, their most since 1954.
-Efforts to show fans support like "Ballot by Ballpark" day - in which local media encouraged fans to pack Three Rivers Stadium - did little to move ownership.
+Efforts to show fans support like "Ballot by Ballpark" day—in which local media encouraged fans to pack Three Rivers Stadium—did little to move ownership.
 Meanwhile, the Pittsburgh drug trials held in the city that summer saw several Pirate players called to the stand to testify on drug use, and even the Pirate Parrot was implicated for buying cocaine and introducing a few of the ballplayers to a local drug dealer.